Menu

 Tag Archives: Franchise

 This is Wayback Wednesday, your midweek blast from the past!
 From retrospectives of basketball games and their interesting features, to republished articles and looking at NBA history through the lens of the virtual hardwood, Wednesdays at the NLSC are for going back in time.
-This week, I’m taking a look back at my Sacramento Kings Franchise in NBA Live 2002 for the PlayStation 2.
+This week, I’m reflecting on how we’ve now reached the end of Franchise mode in NBA Live 2000 in real life.

 Read More »